emjot/squid-docker/README.md

 - `SQUID_MAJOR_VERSION-alpineALPINE_MAJOR_AND_MINOR-YYYYmmdd` (e.g. `6-alpine3.22-20250812`) This tag includes the date it was published.
 If you want to stay on a specific version of squid then sticking to a particular build will meet your needs.

 At the moment, we only build for a single alpine version (3.22 as of August 2025).
 That means when 3.23 is out, we plan to switch to 3.23 and discontinue building/updating images for the older version.
 If there is a need to support multiple alpine versions, get in touch by creating an issue (and possibly be prepared to create a PR ;-).

+## Logging

+If your squid is configured to log to `/var/log/squid/access.log` and `/var/log/squid/cache.log`, these files will both be streamed to stdout.